 So let’s look at some click-worthy phrases you can use in your meta description:

 Setting these snippets up on your eCommerce product pages is straightforward.
-Schema markup is essentially code that gathers and renders the most important information about your product page to Google and users.
-The snippets are intended to give Google bots and more importantly users a deeper grasp of your product page.
+Schema markup is essentially code that gathers and renders the most important information about your product page for Google and users.
+The snippets are intended to give Google bots and, more importantly, users a deeper understanding of your product page.

 See the screenshot below: